piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Choosing the right Sponsors can be a challenge for Accelerators.
 Like any investor, it is important that a Sponsor's desired outcomes are in line with the objectives of the accelerator and that achieving those outcomes has a high likelihood of success during the normal operations of the accelerator.

-A great example of an effective sponsor relationship is the "Powered by Techstars" model that Techstars employee with brand sponsors.
+A great example of an effective sponsor relationship is the "Powered by Techstars" model that Techstars employee with corporate sponsors.
+With this sponsorship arrangement, Techstars and the corporation collaborate to ensure that the Accelerator program is meeting the needs of the corporate sponsor.
+In addition to capital, the corporate sponsor provides validation and market expertise for the Techstars program.

 ### Partner

+Partners are organizations that support the Accelerator program with resources rather than direct capital.
+This is a mutually beneficial arrangement that is generally used as a loss-leader for Partners.

+It is important that Accelerators are careful with partnerships, because poorly constructed partnerships could be detrimental to startups going through the accelerator program.

+One of the most prevalent examples of an Accelerator partnership is the Amazon Web Services
 ### Investor

 On the upside, venture capital can be a very effective means of funding this sort of activity.